-- 88. There are questions of law and fact common to the Class and these questions predominate over questions affecting only individual Class members.
-Common legal and factual questions include, but are not limited to: - A. Whether the actuarial assumptions used to determine the value of the joint and survivor annuities paid to Class members violate the actuarial equivalence requirements of ERISA. - B. Whether those assumptions illegally caused Class members to forfeit their vested benefits.
+- 92. There are questions of law and fact common to the Class and these questions predominate over questions affecting only individual Class members.
+Common legal and factual questions include, but are not limited to: - A. Whether the actuarial assumptions used to determine the value of the joint and survivor annuities paid to Class members violate the actuarial equivalence requirements of ERISA. - B. Whether those assumptions illegally caused Class members to forfeit their vested benefits. - C. Whether the Administrative Committee violated its ERISA fiduciary duties of loyalty, prudence, and to follow the Plan Document only if its terms are consistent with ERISA. - D. Whether the Administrative Committee should be enjoined from applying the outdated actuarial assumptions to the Class and instead be required to calculate benefits for Class members based on reasonable actuarial equivalence calculations which are consistent with the Plan's other actuarial equivalence determinations, including the assumptions it applies to those who elect lump sums.

-- C. Whether the Plans Committee violated its ERISA fiduciary duties of loyalty, prudence, and to follow the Plan Document only if its terms are consistent with ERISA. - D. Whether the Plans Committee should be enjoined from applying the outdated actuarial assumptions to the Class and instead be required to calculate benefits for Class members based on reasonable actuarial equivalence calculations which are consistent with the Plan's other actuarial equivalence determinations, including the assumptions it applies to those whose benefits were calculated pursuant to the April 1, 2021 amendment. - E. Whether the Plan should be reformed to eliminate any actuarial assumptions which reduce pension benefits paid or payable to Class members below the actuarial equivalent value of those benefits. - F. Whether Class members should be paid additional benefits under the Plan as reformed to provide them the difference between the benefit the Plan previously determined to be their reduced benefit and the actuarially equivalent value of their benefit.
+- E. Whether the Plan should be reformed to eliminate any actuarial assumptions which reduce pension benefits paid or payable to Class members below the actuarial equivalent value of those benefits. - F. Whether Class members should be paid additional benefits under the Plan as reformed to provide them the difference between the benefit the Plan previously determined to be their reduced benefit and the actuarially equivalent value of their benefit.